ssh88/SeguePerformable/README.md

 Saying that, there has been one major feature missing that still has developers reminiscing about life before the UIStoryboard - Custom initialisers!

-What makes this an even more of painful omission is the fact that if you want to override and default parameters before displaying your view controller you are forced to
+What makes this even more of a painful omission is the fact that if you want to override and default parameters before displaying your view controller you are forced to

 - call ```prepare(for:sender:)``` separately from ```performSegue(withIdentifier:sender:)```
 - then navigate an ```if``` statment to find the correct id for your view controller
 - then finally cast back your view controller from the segues destination view controller.

-Not exactly a satisfying replacement for the previous one-liner custom init, and that's not to mention the stringly typed API the Storyboards heavily promote.
+Not exactly a satisfying replacement for the previous one-liner custom init, and that's not to mention the stringly typed API that Storyboards heavily promote.

 That's where ```SeguePerformable``` comes in.

 The idea is twofold:

--  Replace the use of hard coded strings for Segue ID's with them enums.
+-  Replace the use of hard coded strings for Segue ID's with enums.
 - Create a block based API so that performing and preparing a segue are done in a single footprint.

 ### Usage